Catch-up subscriptions

 .

-This will only subscribe to all streams with a name that begin with user-
+This will only subscribe to all streams with a name that begins with user-

 .